Hindu New Year Traditions And Celebrations Across India

 Cheti Chand

-Sindhi Hindus celebrate Cheti Chand to mark the beginning of the lunisolar calendar year.
+Sindhi Hindus celebrate Cheti Chand to mark the advent of the new year as per the lunisolar calendar.
 The first month of the Sindhi calendar is Chet.
-It is celebrated on the day the crescent appears after the New Moon day, i.e. the Amavasya.
-It is also the birth anniversary of Lord Jhulelal and hence is also known as the Jhulelal Jayanthi.
+It is celebrated on the day the crescent appears after the New Moon day, i.e., the Amavasya.
+It is also the birth anniversary of Lord Jhulelal, and hence it is also known as the Jhulelal Jayanthi.
 The Sindhi community believes that Lord Jhulelal is the incarnation of Lord Varuna (God of Water).
+Here’s an interesting Hindu New Year fact.
 Folklore says that when Mirkhshah threatened them to change faiths or else face dire consequences, they prayed for 40 days on the Sindhu river banks.
 Their prayers were answered through a prophecy.
 It said that a divine child born to a couple in Nasarpur would be their saviour.
-So it happened that though Mirkhshah tried to kill the incarnation but conceded defeat in the end.
-Hence Cheti Chand is celebrated as the new beginning, and prayers are offered to the Lord.
-It is usually celebrated between the end of March and the mid of April each year.
-In 2021 Chet Chand is observed on the 13th of April.
+So it happened that, though Mirkhshah tried to kill the incarnation, he conceded defeat in the end.
+Hence, Cheti Chand is celebrated as the new beginning, and prayers are offered to the Lord.
+It is usually celebrated between the end of March and the middle of April each year.
+In 2024, the Hindu New Year celebration date for Chet Chand will fall on Tuesday, April 9.

 Chaitra Navratri

 The Chaitra Navratri, as the name suggests, is a Nav-Ratri means nine nights.
-The festival is celebrated for nine days in the months of March-April.
+The festival is celebrated for nine days in the months March-April.
 It is also known as the Vasant Navratri, as it falls during the spring season.
 It also marks the first day of the Hindu calendar in the first month, i.e. Chaitra.
 The first day of Chaitra Navratri is celebrated as Gudi Padwa in Maharashtra and Navreh in Kashmir.
 It is also celebrated across other parts of North & Western India.
-The Chaitra Navratri starts on April 13th 2021, i.e. on the moon’s waxing phase and concludes on the Ram Navami (birthday of Lord Ram) nine days later, on the 22nd.
-Devotees worship Goddess Durga, the destroyer of evil, by lighting diyas (lamps) and seek her blessings.
+The Chaitra Navratri starts on April 9th, 2024, i.e., on the moon’s waxing phase and concludes on the Ram Navami (birthday of Lord Ram) nine days later, on the 17th.
+Devotees worship Goddess Durga, the destroyer of evil, by lighting diyas (lamps) and seeking her blessings.

 Vaisakhi

-Vaisakhi is the harvest festival of Punjab celebrated during the harvesting season of the rabi crops.
-Pronounced as Baisakhi, this marks the beginning of the Sikh new year.
+Vaisakhi, also called Baisakhi or Basoa, is the harvest festival of Punjab celebrated during the harvesting season of the rabi crops.
+Pronounced as Baisakhi, this marks the beginning of the Sikh New Year.
 It falls either on the 13th or 14th of April.
-In 2021, it falls on April 13th.
+In 2024, it falls on April 13.
 Celebrated extensively in Punjab, Haryana and other north Indian states, Vaisakhi is the commemoration of the Khalsa Panth of warriors under Guru Gobind Singh Ji in 1699.
 Hence it is also a celebration of the birth of the Khalsa way of life among Sikhs.
 It is a vibrant festival of colours celebrated with great pomp and show with men performing the ‘Bhangra’ and women performing the ‘Gidda’.
 Gurudwaras hold special kirtans; Sikhs visit holy shrines after bathing in rivers or lakes.
 For all Indians, the Vaisakhi is also a grave reminder of the Jallinwala Bagh massacre in 1919.

 Puthandu